suhas2go/lanyon/_posts/2017-08-28-GSoCFinalReport.md

 ## Final Words

 I would like to thank my mentor Mathieu Duponchelle (Mathieu_Du) for guiding me.
 He's been really encouraging and thoughtful.
 A special thank you to both the current maintianers, right from when I started contributing to Pitivi earlier this year, Alexandru Băluț (aleb) and Thibault Saunier (thiblahute) have been extremely helpful.
-It's been wonderful working with these people at Pitivi.
+It's been great working with these people at Pitivi.
 I've had a wonderful journey so far.
 Ofcourse, this is not the end.
 My work for GSoC introduces so much more possibility and I would like to explore and continue contributing :)

 Until next time.